beckernick/beckernick.github.io/_posts/2019-11-03-more-point-estimates.md

 ---
 title:  "What 200,000 Readers Taught Me About Building Software"
 date:   2019-11-03
-tags: [machine learning, mathematics]
+tags: [product management, software development, blogging]

 header:
   image: "blogging_product_development/writing_image.jpg"
-  caption: "Photo Credit: None"
+  caption: "Image credit: Shutterstock

-excerpt: "More point estimates"
+excerpt: "Software product development lessons from 200,000 blog readers"
 ---

 Since my first post about three years ago, more than 200,000 different people have read this blog.
 Two hundred thousand people.
 The size of that number blows my mind.
 200,000 people is nearly twice the size of the largest stadiums in the United States.
 I don’t know what it is, but something about seeing a number like that just humbles you.